School of Humanities, Language and Global Studies

 +44 (0) 1772 89 5695

-Matthew Davies is part-time Associate Lecturer in English Language and Linguistics.
+Matthew Davies is a part-time Lecturer in English Language and Linguistics.
 Matthew’s interests include pragmatics, stylistics, corpus linguistics and academic writing.
 He teaches stylistics on LG1104 (Analysing Text), corpus linguistics on LG2210 (Corpus-based Language Analysis), and writing and study skills on LG2200 (Academic Writing and Graduate Development).
 He has recently taught on two postgraduate modules (LG4200: Postgraduate Academic Study Skills and EG4702: English Language in the Workplace), and has also supported teaching on introductory modules in linguistics, English language, and child language acquisition at Lancaster University (2001-8).

 In 2015, Matthew was shortlisted for the UCLan Students' Union Teaching Awards ('Golden Roses') in the category 'Outstanding Feedback'.

 Matthew was part of the Retention and Academic Support team in the former School of Language, Literature and International Studies, working as advisor.

 Archer, D., J. Culpeper and M. Davies.
 2008.
 ‘Pragmatic Annotation.’
 In Handbook of Corpus Linguistics, pp. 613-642.
 Mouton de Gruyter.

 Davies, M., P. Rayson, S. Hunston and P. Danielsson (eds).
 2007.
 Proceedings of the Corpus Linguistics Conference, CL2007.
 University of Birmingham, UK, 27–30 July 2007.
 Available online at: http://www.corpus.bham.ac.uk/corplingproceedings07